tensorflow/community/rfcs/20190305-modular-tensorflow.md

 ### Required tensorflow addons

 These packages are planned to contain high level TF functionality that can be safely split up from TF.
 Examples for these are tensorboard, estimator and keras.
 Together with the base TF package, these packages will contain the full Python code of TF, except for top level API wiring.
 As like any addons, these are only allowed to use public APIs exposed by their dependencies.
+These packages have two constraints

+1. They are only allowed to use public APIs exposed by their dependencies.
+1. They are required to provide backwards compatible public APIs.

+With the backwards compatible public APIs, we expect addons to be able to release independently as long as features they depend on are released in their dependencies.

 These packages will have full control over the versions of their dependencies.
 We recommend they only set a minimum version for their dependencies.
 When they need new features, they will bump their minimum requirement to include the new API changes.